guidance-guarantee-programme/pension_guidance/content/shop_around.md

 ---
-label: Shop around for the best deal
 description: When deciding what to do with your pension money in retirement, remember to compare pension products and providers.
 ---

-#How to shop around for the best deal
+# Shop around and compare providers

 Whatever you decide to do with your pension pot you don’t have to stay with your current pension provider.